Uniform Asymptotic Inference and the Bootstrap After Model Selection: Selective inference

-In this section, we describe the selective pivotal inference framework for sequential regression procedures.
-We present this framework from a conditional point of view; in a sense, this is the simplest way to portray the ideas of inference after model selection.
+In this section, we review the selective pivotal inference framework for sequential regression procedures.
+We present interpretations for the inferences from both conditional and unconditional perpsectives, in Sections \ref{sec:conditional} and \ref{sec:unconditional}, respectively.
+The other subsections provide the necessary details for understanding the framework, beginning with the selection events encountered along the FS, LAR, and lasso paths.